There’s been a lot of noise about GDPR recently and this week it even got top story coverage across a number of news websites.

 Use of Outlook, Gmail, Etc

-For most of the businesses I work with there is a CRM and then there is the contact list that exist in email clients.
+For most of the businesses I work with there is a CRM and then there is the contact list that exists in email clients.
 Staff (including management) are terrible at remembering to put everyone they ever speak to into the CRM system.

-Systems like Hubspot which have integrations with mail providers could have a solution for smaller businesses but for larger organisations with multiple brands this could be problematic (we might want to have two or three records of the same customer and email address for each business area).
+Systems like Hubspot which have integrations with mail providers could have a solution for smaller businesses but for larger organisations with multiple brands, this could be problematic (we might want to have two or three records of the same customer and email address for each business area).

 I think the reality here is that organisations are going to have to get smarter.
 It might be that digital transformation projects of the future involve business consultancy in the planning stage to outline GDPR compliant processes.
 These are likely to either impact or replace existing job functions which will need to be agreed with those people affected.
 So we might see a widening of people Consulted and Informed as part of the Digital Transformation.

 For those of you thinking that this is overkill…. yes having to search through multiple email accounts is laborious but could it really have a commercial impact?
 Time lost searching through emails has which is of no commercial value but it isn’t normally noticeable on a small scale.
-A GDPR breaches for an organisations with thousands of customers could lead to thousands of requests to remove customer records all deliverable within 7 days.
+A GDPR breach for any organisations with thousands of customers could lead to thousands of requests to remove customer records all deliverable within 7 days.
 If the average time taken to check and delete these records is 30 minutes rather than 30 seconds that is going to cause major disruption and represent a lot of lost unproductive staff hours.

 Fancy a chat?

 If you’ve got questions after reading this article please feel free to email Jon Eaton (Head of Digital Strategy and Sales) at firstname.lastname@example.org.
-Alternatively sign up to our newsletter to receive updates on GDPR and our other popular whitepapers as we build up to it’s implementation in May 2018.
+Alternatively, sign up to our newsletter to receive updates on GDPR and our other popular whitepapers as we build up to its implementation in May 2018.